Labuiga/google_tech_test_solution/README.md

     n = 8
     result = [(2,6), (3, 5)]

-moreover, we can choose don't take the combinations within the same group, then:
+moreover, we can choose don't take the combinations within the same group (using ac=False), then:

     result = [(2,6)]